learn-co-students/sinatra-fwitter-group-project-v-000/myprojectoutline.md

        1.provide links to login and sign up pages

      B.Tweet
-       1. edit tweet - puts out form to edit a new user
+       1. edit tweet - puts out form to edit a new user -x
          a) sends to users/:id/edit.erb
-       2. tweets - displays user data
+       2. tweets - displays user data  -x
-         a) sends to index erb
+         a) sends to index erb         -x
-       3. new tweet - displays form to create new user
+       3. new tweet - displays form to create new user a)displays form for new tweet -x b)posts content -x
-       4. show tweets-  displays data from new user form. a)sends to /user/tweets/:id e (?)
+       4. show tweets-  displays data from new user form. -x a)sends to /user/tweets/:id e (?) -x

       C.User
-       1.Create a new User
+       1.Create User
-       2.Edit or Delete a User
+         a)get a form for user to fill -x b)send that data via post to create new user 2.Login
+         a)display form to log in -x
+         b)if login correct send via post to users index page ?